n3wjack/faircamp-docker/README.md

 1. Clone this repository using `git clone https://github.com/n3wjack/faircamp-docker`.
 2. Run the `build-container.cmd` script to build the container, or peek inside the script to get the command line statement to build the container.
 3. Sit back and watch Docker do its thing.
-4. You can now run the locally built container, using the same `run-faircamp.cmd` script, or by manually running it using the docker command line.
+4. You can now run the locally built container, using the same `run-faircamp.cmd` script, or by manually running it using the Docker CLI.

-## Docker container info
+## Docker container on Docker HUB

 The Docker container used to run Faircamp can be found at [n3wjack/faircamp](https://hub.docker.com/r/n3wjack/faircamp).